MicrosoftDocs/PlayReady/Docs/Overview/simpleendtoendsystem.md

 In typical use, Microsoft PlayReady protects content by providing licenses for media files.
 There is no need to hide files, make them inaccessible, or put special protection in place when files are transmitted from system to system.
 In other words, there are no operating system requirements or high-security, file-transport mechanisms needed.
 However, copying a file and giving it to a friend will not enable that friend to use the file if it's protected by PlayReady.
 To use a media file, users need a license.
 This license is the primary means of exercising control over content (the media file).
 A license is granted to a single client (such as a media player) or a domain.
 The license will not function on other clients or other domains.

 Each license contains rights and restrictions, defining exactly how the content may be used and under what conditions.
 For example, a music file license may enable a "right to play" but restrict the security level of the application on which the content can be played.
 The license might be valid for the period between October 1, 2017 and November 1, 2017.
 There may be multiple licenses for a single file.
-A user will be able to access and use his or her content so long as one of the licenses grant the appropriate rights and the restrictions do not prevent access.
+A user will be able to access and use his or her content so long as one of the licenses grants the appropriate rights and the restrictions do not prevent access.

 ## Overview of an end-to-end video Service